 The answer is guided password creation.
 You have likely seen this feature in action.
 Build or implement a widget that guides new password creation for a strong, memorable combo every time.
-Go beyond the usual character requirements, provide a guide for building an acronym that they can remember.
-Coach them through replacing letters with numbers, characters, and caps, then use your widget to strength-check the finally password result.
+Go beyond the usual character requirements, and provide a guide for building an acronym that they can remember.
+Coach them by replacing letters with numbers, characters, and caps, then use your widget to strength-check the final password result.

 2. Multi-Factor Authentication

 Two-factor authentication is the new security standard, as it’s well-known that passwords are often stolen and breached.
 The second factor adds a direct connection to the user through their personal accounts – primarily their personal email and phone number.
 Hackers may be able to steal a password, or even an entire email account, but the two-factor method ensures the true account holder is always notified if they log into a new location, fail to log in a number of times or change their password.
 For the account holder, it’s one extra step.
 But in the case of hacker activity, it’s a priceless alarm.